What are you looking for?

 When’s the Best Time to Visit Moremi Game Reserve?

 For the very best game-viewing opportunities, plan your trip during the dry season, from July to October.
-This will see a variety of animals gathering around the remaining waterholes.
+The vegetation dries out, making wildlife easier to spot.

 If you want to see lush landscapes and focus on birdwatching, opt for the wet season, from November to March.
 During this time of year, there are migrant species in the park, and many birds are breeding.